joshbruce/fourth-earth-raw/public/content.md

 Combat action targets the health battery directly.
 The challenge level determines how hard the target is to hit; therefore, the qualities used should help the defender avoid being hit or make it easier for the attacker to hit the defender.
 It's recommended that the qualities avoid increasing complexity.

 Consider character A (attacker) attacking character B (defender) with a longsword.
 Character B has 1 rank in two-handed weapons and 1 rank in the longsword specifically.
 Meanwhile, character A doesn't have any ranks yet.
 Therefore, character B has more knowledge and experience in that type of attack and weapon and is awarded 1 challenege level for each rank; 2 in this case.
-Character A spends 2 physical to hit character B. (It's recommended that the challenge level not go above 7.)
+Character A spends 2 physical to hit character B. (It's recommended that the challenge level for combat not go above 7 without a narrative point to explain why.)

 Now let's calculate the drain on the health battery.
 In our game the longsword drains 2 points.
 Character B absorbs all of that potential energy and loses 2 points from their health battery.